Avenue Road, Toronto: Route

-Avenue Road is the western limit of the former town of Yorkville, officially beginning at Bloor Street and ending just north of Highway 401.
-At its southern terminus, it runs between two of Toronto's major hotels, the Park Hyatt (on the northwest corner of Bloor and Avenue Road) and the Four Seasons Hotel.
+Avenue Road is the western limit of the former village of Yorkville, officially beginning at Bloor Street and ending just north of Highway 401.
+At its southern terminus, it runs between two tall buildings – the Park Hyatt hotel (on the northwest corner of Bloor and Avenue Road) and the Renaissance Plaza condominium complex.
 On the northeast corner of the intersection with Bloor is the Church of the Redeemer.

-For much of its length the road is fairly residential, with a mix of small businesses, as well as a few large schools and churches.
-A notable site along this "lower section" is the Hare Krishna Temple, formerly the Avenue Road Church, opposite Dupont Street and across the street from the Anglican Church of The Messiah.
-Just north of St. Clair Avenue, Avenue Road is interrupted by Upper Canada College, ending at Lonsdale Road and resuming again at Kilbarry Road.
-The primary traffic route runs east of the school, following widened sections of Lonsdale Road and Oriole Parkway and returning to Avenue Road via Oxton Avenue.
+For much of its length, the road is fairly residential, with a mix of small businesses, as well as a few large schools and churches.
+A notable building along the road's lower section is the Hare Krishna Temple (formerly the Avenue Road Church), opposite Dupont Street and across the street from the Anglican Church of the Messiah.

+Just north of St. Clair Avenue, Avenue Road is interrupted by Upper Canada College, stopping at Lonsdale Road and resuming again at Kilbarry Road.
+The primary traffic route runs east of the school, following widened sections of Lonsdale Road and Oriole Parkway, then returning to Avenue Road via Oxton Avenue.
 (The short section of Avenue Road from Kilbarry to Oxton is an ordinary two-lane side street.)

 North of Eglinton Avenue, the former St. James-Bond Church once stood.
-This building, which used to house two prime downtown congregations – St. James Square (formerly Presbyterian), and Bond Street (formerly Congregationalist) – was built in the late 1920s, and closed in June 2005.
+This building, which used to house two prime downtown congregations – St. James Square (formerly Presbyterian), and Bond Street (formerly Congregationalist) – was built in the late 1920s and closed in June 2005.
 It has since been demolished.
-Near Lawrence Avenue is Havergal College, a large private girls' school.
-Although in the former city of North York, much of the area considers the school part of North Toronto.
+Near Lawrence Avenue is Havergal College, a private girls' school.
+Although located in the former city of North York, much of the area considers the school to be part of North Toronto.

 Avenue Road ends at Bombay Avenue, just after crossing Highway 401 (exit 367).
-Originally, Avenue Road continued from what is now the interchange by angling northeast via the Hogg's Hollow Bridge (across the Don River West Branch) to end at Yonge Street; this section of the road was incorporated into Highway 401 when it was constructed in the 1950s.
+Originally, Avenue Road continued from what is now the interchange by angling northeast via the Hogg's Hollow Bridge (across the Don River West Branch) to end at Yonge Street.
+However, this section of the road was incorporated into Highway 401 when it was constructed during the 1950s.

 A few miles north of Toronto's Avenue Road, there is a separate Avenue Road (which is not considered a resumption after a break such as the case with streets like Kipling or Woodbine Avenues that have separate sections in York Region) in the Yonghurst neighbourhood of Richmond Hill, running almost due north of the Toronto one.
 This roadway is a residential route from Edgar Avenue to Weldrick Road West.